haztecaso/spanish-nif/README.md

 * Invalid inputs raise an `InvalidIdentification` subclass with a helpful message.
 * Normalisation uppercases the value and validates the control-letter sequence; inputs must already be correctly formatted.
+* Need dummy data for tests or demos?
+Each class exposes a `.random()` helper; pass a `random.Random` instance only if you require deterministic output.

 ## Related Projects